 This mental health limitation typically applies to conditions such as anxiety, depression, and sometimes bipolar disorder.
 If the primary treatment for the mental health disorder is some type of therapy with a psychologist, psychiatrist, or a behavioral therapist, the condition may also be subject to this limitation.
 Generally, conditions such as Alzheimer’s disease, dementia, organic brain disease, and schizophrenia are exempt from the two-year limitation.

 This limitation can make it confusing and difficult to apply for benefits.
 Hiring a skilled attorney means you have the help you need to apply for the benefits you deserve and determine how long your benefit period will last.
-At Abell and Capitan Law, we can help you file a first-time disability claim by gathering all the necessary medical documentation, doctor’s reports, and financial statements.
+At Capitan Law, we can help you file a first-time disability claim by gathering all the necessary medical documentation, doctor’s reports, and financial statements.
 We can also help you fill out the lengthy and sometimes complicated application itself, ensuring that the paperwork is complete and accurate.
 We can also help fight back and file an appeal if your claim is denied.
-The long-term disability benefits process is stressful and intimidating, let the team at Abell and Capitan Law take on that stress and remove the burden from your shoulders.
+The long-term disability benefits process is stressful and intimidating, let the team at Capitan Law take on that stress and remove the burden from your shoulders.

 Commonly-Recognized Mental Health Disorders

 There are a variety of mental health disorders that may qualify an individual for long term disability benefits.
 However, the nature of the condition will determine how long you may be able to collect those benefits.
 Going over the specifics of your case and condition with an experienced attorney will help you determine how long you may qualify for long term disability benefits.
 In general, these are some of the mental health disorder conditions that may make you eligible to apply for long term disability:

 - Alzheimer’s disease